Dukeabaddon/OnlinePastryShop/memory-bank/OnlinePastryShop/activeContext.md

 - Chose to use UserRole session variable for role-based access control
 - Opted for a dropdown menu for user account management
 - Selected simple initials display for authenticated users
+- Fixed admin logout to properly clear sessions and redirect to Default.aspx
+- Chose to implement different logout redirects based on user role (Login.aspx for customers, Default.aspx for admins)